arnaud-schuele/arnaud-schuele/README.md

 - causal & predictive econometrics;
 - applied statistics.

+This GitHub page compiles some projects undertaken during my studies or beyond.
 Findings, figures, and views on this page are mine and do not engage any other party.

 ### Languages and tools